tlvince/eslint-plugin-jasmine/docs/rules/valid-expect.md

 ## Rule details

 This rule triggers a warning if `expect()` is called with more than one argument or without arguments.
-It would also issue a warning if there is nothing called on `expect()`.
+It would also issue a warning if there is nothing called on `expect()` and when a matcher was not called.

 This rule is enabled by default.